 How will I afford to send my kid to college?

 In Canada the best way to save for your children’s education (in my opinion) is an RESP (Registered Education Savings Plan).
 RESP’s are easiest and most worthwhile if you start early (read in your babies first year) BUT you can still open an RESP – and see its benefits – if your child is in high school.
-There is more information on the Royal Bank (RBC) website.
+There is more information on the Royal Bank (RBC) website to learn about Saving For My Child’s Post-Secondary Education.

 Why should I open an RESP when I can just save in a savings account?